Adult Education Classes

 Due to health safety in regards to COVID-19, all of our education offerings are currently online.
 Many of our offerings will take place via Zoom, a video conferencing program.
 Here is a simple video describing how to join a Zoom gathering.
 For any questions, please contact our Community and Membership Engagement Director.

 Click on the class title for more information and registration.

 Living Judaism: (with Ron DeChene and Robert Hovden) A basic introduction to Judaism, including holidays, texts, and home traditions and a Hebrew class (below).
 Living Judaism is our required course for conversion students.

 Hebrew 1: (with Robert Hovden) This course is a first introduction to the Hebrew language that lays the foundation for future Hebrew learning by combining the skills of sight-reading with the building blocks to recognize how Hebrew works as a language and as part of our lives.
 Come prepared to sing, play, pray, and ask questions.

 Prayerbook Hebrew: (with Sharon Greenberg) This class focuses on prayer Hebrew found in the Siddur.
-We will use the Siddur itself as our main textbook, building vocabulary, grammar, and understanding of structure and meaning of prayers.
-Learn Hebrew, discuss theology and understand Biblical texts in the original.
+We will use the Siddur itself as our main textbook, building vocabulary, grammar, and understanding of structure and meaning of prayers based on learning roots.

 Modern Hebrew: (with Beth Broadway) Come learn and develop beginning level conversational and reading comprehension skills along with many vocabulary words and basic grammar!
 Using Israeli music and children’s story books, dialogue, and acting games, our class will interactively increase our Hebrew knowledge and confidence together.
 Knowledge of the alef-bet in both block and script is required; some basic vocabulary is helpful.